Sources: Finance & prices

 Information about government expenditure on forestry is obtained from administrative records held by the Forestry Commission.
 Further information is available in the Statement of Administrative Sources on FC financial accounts, available at www.forestry.gov.uk/forestry/infd-832ey5.
 More detailed financial data for the Forestry Commission are published annually in the Annual Report & Accounts produced by National Offices.

 Data on grant expenditure are obtained from administrative records for woodland grant schemes across GB.
+A breakdown of grant expenditure by type of grant is no longer available on a consistent basis across GB, so the format of Table 8.6 and Figure 8.3 has been revised to show a time series of total grant expenditure by country.
 Further information is available in the Statement of Administrative Sources on FC grant schemes data, available at www.forestry.gov.uk/forestry/infd-832ey5.

 The Coniferous Standing Sales Price Index and the Softwood Sawlog Price Index are the only official statistics published for roundwood prices in the UK.
 So, although they are limited to Forestry Commission sales, they are sometimes used as indicators of price trends for other UK softwood.
 In recent years, softwood has accounted for more than 90% of all timber harvested in Great Britain, and the Forestry Commission has accounted for around half of all softwood sold.

 For the Coniferous Standing Sales Price Index (CSSPI), data cover a 12 month period (i.e. data for the year to March and data for the year to September).
 As these periods overlap, comparisons of values should be made with the same period a year earlier.